5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 ![Terminal2](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/d8c6c9e1-964f-42c3-9c2a-67ff0d891ead)

-**Conlucion**: If your CPU supports `XCPM`, always use IORegistryExplorer to verify the presence of the `X86PlatformPlugin`, because using Terminal command `sysctl -n machdep.xcpm.mode` alone is deceiving and insufficent!
+**Conlucion**: If your CPU supports `XCPM`, always use IORegistryExplorer to verify the presence of the `X86PlatformPlugin`, because using Terminal command `sysctl -n machdep.xcpm.mode` alone is deceiving and insufficient!

 ## Testing
-To test if Speedstep and turbo states are working correctly, run [**Intel Power Gadget**](https://www.insanelymac.com/forum/files/file/1056-intel-power-gadget/) and monitor the frequency curve while running a CPU benchmark test in Geekbench.
+To test if SpeedStep and turbo states are working correctly, run [**Intel Power Gadget**](https://www.insanelymac.com/forum/files/file/1056-intel-power-gadget/) and monitor the frequency curve while running a CPU benchmark test in Geekbench.
 The CPU frequency range should reach all the way from the lowest possible frequency (before running the test) up to the max turbo frequency (as defined by the product specs).

 Additionally, you could use [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) to inject modified frequency vectors into macOS to fine tune its performance.